learn-co-curriculum/reading-ios-inheritance/README.md

 ```

-The issue with the above convenience initializer is that it does two checks.
-When we initialize the `Raccoon` object, it first goes through the `init` default initializer and `initWithName:` convenience initializer in the `Animal` class, setting the name of the `Raccoon` to be an empty `NSString`.
-Then it comes back to our `initWithName:stripeColor:` method and replaces the values for `name` and `stripeColor` to the values assigned as part of the initializer's method call.
-This is more code running than should be.
+The issue with this `Racoon` convenience initializer is that it does two things:

+   1. When we `[super init]` in `Racoon`, we're calling the default initializer from `Animal`, which consequently calls the `initWithName:` convenience initializer — setting the name of the `Raccoon` to be `@""`, an empty `NSString`.
+   2. Then it comes back to our `initWithName:stripeColor:` method and replaces the values for `_name` and `_stripeColor` to the values passed into the method call. **This is more code running than should be.**

 Instead, we should call the designated initializer of our super class, like so: